pswies/cardpay-api/README.md

-# tokenpay-api
+# cardpay-api

-A Python API for token-based payments.
+A Python API for token-based card payments.

 It uses Braintree (braintreepayments.com) as the payment provider.
 This, however, can be easy replugged if needed.